istio/istio.io/content/en/docs/ambient/architecture/index.md

         name: waypoint
     {{< /text >}}

-- To attach L7 policy to a specific service within the waypoint, set `Service` as the `targetRef` value.
+- To attach L7 policy to a specific service within the waypoint, set `Service` as the `targetRefs` value.
 The example below shows how to attach the `productpage-viewer` policy to the `productpage` service in the `default` namespace:

     {{< text yaml >}}